redox-os/website/content/news/this-month-240930.md

 ## Documentation Improvements

-- The boot process documentation was improved.
+- The boot process documentation was improved
-- Ribbon added the "Benchmarks" section on the "Performance" page of the book to explain how to do simple benchmarks on Redox, you can read the section on [this](https://doc.redox-os.org/book/ch09-10-performance.html#benchmarks) link.
+- Ribbon added the "Benchmarks" section on the "Performance" page of the book to explain how to do simple benchmarks on Redox, you can read the section on [this](https://doc.redox-os.org/book/ch09-10-performance.html#benchmarks) link
+- Ribbon documented how to get the [CPU information](https://doc.redox-os.org/book/ch02-09-tasks.html#show-cpu-information) and [show the system log](https://doc.redox-os.org/book/ch02-09-tasks.html#show-the-system-log) in the [Tasks](https://doc.redox-os.org/book/ch02-09-tasks.html) page

 ## Join us on Matrix Chat